I said these kinds of things were adventures; but he said he didn’t want no more adventures.

 So says Huck Finn during the raft journey down the Mississippi in a book that is generally acknowledged to be an American classic.
 He is talking about his companion, Big Jim, a runaway slave.
 The book has come under criticism in recent years and is not taught in some schools, largely due to the plentiful use of the n-word.
 But having just re-read Huck, that word is just one part of the problem: Jim is portrayed as stupid, slow, and largely dehumanized throughout the book, even though he puts himself in considerable danger to save Huck more than once.

 The trip down the river is an adventure to Huck, but is literally a matter of life and death to Jim.
 Jim’s owner was planning to sell him down south, far from his wife and children, and so he is running away, hoping to get to a free state where he can work and eventually save enough money to buy freedom for his wife and children.
 The stakes are high: if Jim is captured, he will be flogged, tortured, and returned to his owner who will undoubtedly be even keener to sell him.
-If he is suspected of Huck’s ‘death’, he will be killed.
-Even the ‘free’ states are dangerous.
+If Huck fakes his own death, Jim is the immediate suspect and will be wanted for murder.
+Even the ‘free’ states are dangerous, since they too may return Jim to his previous owner.
 No wonder he doesn’t want more ‘adventures’.

 In James, Percival Everett tells the story from Jim’s point of view, deeply humanizing him and giving him agency.
 Everett’s novel is brilliant, subversive, moving, and pointed.
 In the first place, the slaves do not talk pidgin.